shoeffner/mthesis/src/gaze_library.md

    the project's coding standards, the changes can be merged into the original code.

 There are many different ways to structure a Git workflow.
-One is the *GitFlow* branching model [@Driessen2010], which hugely influenced Gaze's workflow in the beginning.
+One is the GitFlow branching model [@Driessen2010], which largely influenced Gaze's workflow in the beginning.
 Gaze does not use a specific develop and release branch, instead finished features get pushed to the master branch directly, which makes the process look more like a traditional trunk-based workflow, where all features